A good mat can reduce noise, protect your flooring, & even extend the life of your cardio machine.

 First there’s how much the treadmill weighs, and some of them weigh a lot.

-All of that combined weight is focused on those 4 rubber (or plastic) covered feet under your exercise equipment.
+All of those combined pounds are focused on those 4 rubber (or plastic) covered feet under your exercise equipment.

 The pressure of all that weight alone is enough to cause indentations & deformities in flooring over an extended period of time.